Almost all gun owners have taken part in or at least heard of, the 9mm vs .45 ACP caliber debate.

 The Kimber Eclipse Custom II is fairly compact for a 1911, with a frame that’s 5.25 inches tall and 8.7 inches long.
-It’s a relatively narrow 1.28 inches wide and weighs just 38 ounces with an unloaded magazine.
+It weighs just 38 ounces with an unloaded magazine.

-It has a five-inch stainless steel barrel and an 8 round magazine capacity.
-It also features fixed low-profile 3-dot tritium night sights.
-The aluminum trigger is comfortable, has a factory set pull weight of about 4.5 pounds, and shoots like a breeze.
+It has a 5-inch stainless steel barrel and an 8-round magazine capacity.
+And also features fixed low-profile 3-dot tritium night sights.

 The quality is incredible and the pistol is a blast to shoot, but what stands out most about the Eclipse Custom II is its appearance.

-This next gun is more evocative of the traditional 1911, which only makes sense when you consider that the Colt Delta Elite has been around since the late 1980s and is designed by the same company that makes the classic Colt 1911.
+This next gun is more evocative of the traditional 1911, which only makes sense when you consider that the Colt Delta Elite has been around since the late 1980s.

-The Colt Delta Elite has all of the same quality as the Kimber Eclipse Custom II, but with a simpler design.
-That doesn’t mean it’s nothing special, though.
+The Colt Delta Elite has all of the same quality as the Kimber Eclipse Custom II, but with a simpler design...but don’t underestimate it.